 - No fees at all: Many providers will charge you zero fees.

 - Set fees: Some providers require you to pay a flat $5-$15 in fees per transfer.

 Any other fees?

 If you need to make an emergency transfer that will arrive within minutes, this will incur a higher transfer fee.

 How do I set up regular overseas payments?

-If you want to set up regular money transfers, such as every week or fortnight, then you can.
-This is sometimes one of the first things people do when they have just moved to Australia and found a new job.
-Many currency transfer services let you do this online, over the phone or in person.
+Many transfer providers allow you to set up recurring money transfers, such as once a month.
+This is sometimes one of the first things people do when they move abroad and have found a new job.
+Many currency transfer providers let you do this online, over the phone or in person.

 How to compare international money transfer services

 Send more money overseas with currency transfer services and find the provider that’s right for your needs by comparing a few simple things.